phlummox-mirrors/curry-tools/CASS/Docs/NonDetAllDeps.md

 by this operation.
 An operation has a non-deterministic definition if its definition contains overlapping left-hand sides or free variables.
-If the non-determinism of an operation is encapsulated by a set function, it is considered as deterministic.
+If the non-determinism of an operation is encapsulated by a set function or an encapsulated search operation of the module `AllSolutions`, it is considered as deterministic.

 For instance, consider the operations